You can get to Brighton from London in less time than it probably takes you to get home from work.

 There is good municipal parking in Brighton - covered and underground car parks where you can leave your car out of the sunlight for most of the day for a relatively reasonable price.

-If you drive, keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually between $1.50 and $2 a quart.
+If you drive, keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart).

 Thameslink and Southern Trains run frequent trains to Brighton Station from London Victoria, London Bridge Station and St Pancras International throughout the day and through most of the night.
-The journey takes between and hour and an hour and a half depending upon the service you choose.
-In 2016, Anytime round trip tickets cost £24.90 from St Pancras and £31 from Victoria or London Bridge.
-The St Pancras tickets are cheaper because, even on direct services, the trains are local and make more stops.
+The journey takes between an hour and an hour and a half depending upon the service you choose.

 Bus tickets can be purchased online.
 There is usually a £1 booking fee.